-- 2. The length of all the Periods or Periods Between Payments of a financial arrangement shall be measured in time units of days, weeks, fortnights, months, quarters, half years or years as is appropriate to the smallest Period Between Payments, provided that where such a time unit is inappropriate for only one or two Periods this fact shall be disregarded, and the length of those one or two Periods shall be measured in days and expressed as a fraction of the time units appropriate to the remaining Periods Between Payments. - 3.
-Any reference in this determination to another determination made by the Commissioner shall be construed as including a reference to any fresh determination made by the Commissioner to vary, rescind, restrict, or extend that determination. - 4.
-For convenience, words and phrases defined in this determination are indicated by initial capital letters, but the absence of a capital letter shall not alone imply that the word or phrase is used with a meaning different from that given by its definition.
+- (2) The length of all the Periods or Periods Between Payments of a financial arrangement shall be measured in time units of days, weeks, fortnights, months, quarters, half years or years as is appropriate to the smallest Period Between Payments, provided that where such a time unit is inappropriate for only one or two Periods this fact shall be disregarded, and the length of those one or two Periods shall be measured in days and expressed as a fraction of the time units appropriate to the remaining Periods Between Payments. - (3) Any reference in this determination to another determination made by the Commissioner shall be construed as including a reference to any fresh determination made by the Commissioner to vary, rescind, restrict, or extend that determination. - (4) For convenience, words and phrases defined in this determination are indicated by initial capital letters, but the absence of a capital letter shall not alone imply that the word or phrase is used with a meaning different from that given by its definition.

-6 Method
+6. Method

-1. Method A
+(1) Method A

-(a) Method A may be applied to any financial arrangement where the amount of principal is fixed and interest, if any, is payable at regular intervals throughout the terms of the financial arrangement, and the length of all Periods Between Payments is the same.
+(a) Method A may be applied to any financial arrangement where the amount of principal is fixed and interest, if any, is payable at regular intervals throughout the term of the financial arrangement, and the length of all Periods Between Payments is the same.
 The financial arrangement may be issued at a premium or discount and fees may be payable.

-(b) The amount of income deemed to be derived or expenditure deemed to be incurred in a Period is an amount equal to-

-(i) The Total Finance Charges divided by the number of Periods in the financial arrangement, plus
+- (b) The amount of income deemed to be derived or expenditure deemed to be incurred in a Period is an amount equal to- - (i) The Total Finance Charges divided by the number of Periods in the financial arrangement, plus

-(ii) In the case of a Variable Rate Financial Arrangement the amount of interest payable or receivable in respect of that Period.

-(c) Income deemed to be derived or expenditure deemed to be incurred using this method shall be allocated to income years in accordance with Determination G1A: Apportionment of Income and Expenditure on a Daily Basis.
+- (ii) In the case of a Variable Rate Financial Arrangement the amount of interest payable or receivable in respect of that Period. - (c) Income deemed to be derived or expenditure deemed to be incurred using this method shall be allocated to income years in accordance with Determination G1A: Apportionment of Income and Expenditure on a Daily Basis.

-2. Method B
+(2) Method B

-(a) Method B may be applied to any financial arrangement.
-It shall be used in all cases where the length of the Periods Between Payments are unequal or the amount of principal varies.

-(b) The amount of income deemed to be derived or expenditure deemed to be incurred in respect of a Period is equal to-

-(i) The amount calculated according to the formula-
+- (a) Method B may be applied to any financial arrangement.
+It shall be used in all cases were the length of the Periods Between Payments are unequal or the amount of principal varies. - (b) The amount of income deemed to be derived or expenditure deemed to be incurred in respect of a Period is equal to- - The amount calculated according to the formulawhere - a is the Total Finance Charges payable by the issuer or receivable by the holder as the case may be;